 It will give Greater Manchester the chance to ensure there is the right mix of homes across the city region, including truly affordable housing to allow young people to find a home in communities where they want to live.

-The second draft of the plan is currently being developed, with a view to publish it in June 2018.
+The second draft of the plan is currently being developed, with a view to publishing it in July 2018.
 Following publication of the draft plan, there will be a 12-week consultation with the public.

 When drafting the new version of the framework, we will take account of a range of information, including the public responses, and data such as the Government's view on what levels of housing is required, and the economic forecast for Greater Manchester.
 This forecast is available on our website, here.